joyent/conch-api/Conch/docs/vison.md

 All Pull Requests to Conch repos require code review by at least one engineer.

-A buildbot deployment runs the Conch testsuites for every commit.
+A buildbot deployment runs the Conch test suites for every commit.

 Binary releases of the Conch Shell are available [here](https://github.com/joyent/conch-shell/releases) for many platforms.